pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

 [1, 2, 3, 4, 5, 6]
 ```

-Here, X is what we would typically think of as output.
+Here, X is what we would think of as output in other languages.
 But since this is just a relation like any other, we can also reverse it and ask "What would we have to append to [1, 2, 3] to get [1, 2, 3, 4, 5, 6]?":

 ```prolog
 ?- append([1, 2, 3], X, [1, 2, 3, 4, 5, 6]).